FREQUENTLY ASKED QUESTIONS

 3) If stray cats become a nuisance, you may borrow a cat trap (the traps are humane)

-information about obtaining a cat trap.
+at 501-3090 for further information about obtaining a cat trap.